laus0006/se3prac3/test_plan.md

 	Test objective: Verify that there are four possible direction the board can  tilt; up, down, left and right.
 	Technique: Start application.
 Check the the program accepts input 'u'p, 'd'own, 'l'eft and 'r'ight on different turns.

+	Test objective: Verify that an empty input will result in a move forfeit, and add a tile to the board.
+	Technique: Start application.
+Press enter for input.
+Verify that an additional tile appears on the screen.

 	Test objective: Ensure that after each valid input (tilt of the board), the game board is printed again.
 	Technique: Start application. tilt the board in each of the valid directions, checking at each stage that the board is printed again.